paulskirk53/Observatory-wiki/Equipment and Power.md

 Powered by the Victron inverter:
 - Computer monitor  on during setup time only, then off

+**Plan**
+- have the computer on at setup time and all other equipment powered via SSR40DD via the monitor program to optimise battery life
+- monitor battery life via Victron connect app installed on NUC

 **Notes:**
 Before buying a victron DC to DC converter, check that the NUC, powered by the victron inverter does actually work with the SXH814C.
 Otherwise its back to: